Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Image of disks around a rotating black hole in perfect fluid dark matter

 The figures also show Doppler blueshift contributions caused by the rotation of the disk in the left half of the plane which can exceed the overall gravitational redshift due to the presence of black hole, so the corresponding photons have a resulting blueshift (left panels).
 Also, the intensity distribution is concentrated in a small region near the black hole on the left side of the accretion disk (right panels).

-Comparing Figures 7 and 8 for the Kerr space-time without dark matter with Figures 9 and 10 for the rotating black hole in the presence of perfect fluid dark matter shows that the central shadow area of the accretion disk gradually decreases by increasing $\alpha$.
+Comparing Fig.~\ref{Kerr1} and Fig.~\ref{Kerr2} for the Kerr space-time without dark matter with Fig.~\ref{PFDM1} and Fig.~\ref{PFDM2} for the rotating black hole in the presence of PFDM shows that the central shadow area of the accretion disk gradually decreases by increasing $\alpha$.
 Since the space-time under consideration has non-zero angular-momentum, both gravitational Faraday rotation and Thomson scattering affect the photon polarization.
 Also, with increasing $\alpha$ the size and orientation of polarization in the right panels of the figures decrease so that the Kerr space-time with $\alpha=0$ has the most pronounced change of polarization vector in a small region on the disk near the black hole.
-Comparing the images for the Kerr black hole at two different inclination angles and also comparing the plots for the Kerr black hole ($\alpha=0$) with rotating black holes surrounded by perfect fluid dark matter ($\alpha\neq0$) shows that the inclination angle has a remarkable effect on both the ray-traced redshifted image and the intensity and polarization profiles of an accretion disk, while the effect of dark matter parameter $\alpha$ (for $\alpha<\alpha_c$ considered here) is small.
+Comparing the images for the Kerr black hole at two different inclination angles and also comparing the plots for the Kerr black hole ($\alpha=0$) with rotating black holes surrounded by PFDM ($\alpha\neq0$) shows that the inclination angle has a remarkable effect on both the ray-traced redshifted image and the intensity and polarization profiles of an accretion disk, while the effect of dark matter parameter $\alpha$ (for $\alpha<\alpha_c$ considered here) is small.